 Con Poor level editor

-No marquee select, no layers, only one undo, glitchy, poor manipulation of scale/rotation, can't manipulate draw order, no grouping, etc.
+No marquee select, no layers, can be glitchy, no grouping, etc.

 Con Destructive DRM